Mobile discount and coupon apps puts back-to-school savings at your fingertips

 - Get the app: on Google Play, iTunes

 This is a rebate app and browser extension.
 Ebates will reimburse shoppers every three months – if you’ve accumulated more than $5.
 You can elect a paper check or deposit to your PayPal account.

 How it works: Register with your name and email address.
 Then you start online shopping through the app.
 And you can also add credit cards and a shipping address to your account.

 For in-store shopping, add an American Express or Visa card to your Ebates account, and link specific offers to your card.
 When you use it to pay, those Ebates will be credited to your account.

-If your American Express also offers any discounts or rewards, “you’ll get both deals,” says Madhok.
+If your American Express card also offers any discounts or rewards, “you’ll get both deals,” says Madhok.
 “It’s a great way to stack savings.”

 5. Amazon Prime